 Recommend Viewing: The Wedding March (1928), Mystery of the Wax Museum (1932), King Kong (1933)

 James Cruze’s early years are marred in mystery thanks to the outlandish, dramatized, and contradictory narratives of his life painted in early Hollywood fan magazines; however, it is certain that he was born in 1884 near Ogden, Utah.
 Raised by Danish Mormon immigrants, Cruze ran away from home as a teenager and wound up in a traveling stock company after taking up several odd jobs.
 By 1910, he entered the movies as an actor and became a popular leading man at the New York-based Thanhouser studios in the mid-1910s.
-After breaking his leg when a stunt went wrong, Cruze tested out his hand as a director, proving himself to be a reliable director for Paramount Studios over the next several years.
+After breaking his leg when a stunt went wrong, Cruze tested out his hand as a director, becoming a reliable filmmaker for Paramount Studios over the next several years.

 His claim to fame saw him return to Utah to shoot one of the first epic, prestige Westerns.
 Cruze’s 1923 The Covered Wagon is a dramatic reenactment of two wagon caravans traversing the Great Plains on their trek to Oregon.
 Employing numerous local Utahns and nearly a thousand Native Americans from Idaho as extras, Cruze shot this pioneering (pun intended) Western on location in Millard County on the Utah-Nevada border.
 The Covered Wagon became one of the biggest financial successes of the silent era and set the standard for subsequent big-budget westerns.

 Cruze himself later would become the highest-paid Hollywood director in 1927.
 Unfortunately, due to his films’ declining quality and his turbulent personal life in the early 1930s, Cruze’s name lost prestige.
 When he died in 1942, he had not made a film in over four years.
-Despite his ignominious end, Cruze was one of the first filmmakers to showcase Utah’s natural landscape that influenced future filmmakers to shoot on location in Utah.
+Despite his ignominious end, Cruze was one of the first filmmakers to showcase Utah’s natural landscape which influenced future filmmakers to shoot on location in Utah.